 After I wrote that blurb, I was compelled to send the link to the BWR gents and, as I mentioned above, they were interested.
 The liner notes feature interviews with Mohon and Makeup and Vanity Set.

 To get Darkly Dreaming, pick up the subscription (which also includes Hunter Complex’s Dead Clam and Zero Degrees, along with other unannounced records) for an exclusive subscriber colour variant.
 It will also be available to the public in a different variant.
-Coming in February.
+Darkly Dreaming is coming in February.